ldaijiw/oop_tasks/README.md

 #### 3
 **As a user, I want to have my order read back to me in formated way so I know what I ordered.**

+**SOLUTION NOTES**
+- Menu class that inherits from dictionary, allowing for easier updating and initalising of menu, with keys (food item) and values (prices)
+- ''__str__'' method added to change formatting when called in a print() function

 ## Task 3: Scrabble